yangzhi201/JManus/README.md

 > 💡 **Guided Setup**: After the application starts, it will automatically display a guided setup page.
 On the first page, select your language (English/Chinese), then on the second page, enter your DashScope API key that you just obtained to complete the configuration.

 🎉 **Congratulations!** Your multi-agent system has been quickly started.
+You can visit https://github.com/talk-flow/public-usecase to explore some effective practices we recommend.

 ---